-Adults catch a cold 2-3 times each year, while the flu hospitalized and killed more people in the U.S. last winter than in the past several decades, according to the CDC.
+Adults typically catch a cold 2-3 times each year, while the flu hospitalized and killed more people in the U.S. last winter than in the past several decades, according to the CDC.
 With all our scientific breakthroughs, how are we still getting sick?
 The answer is simple: we're not properly protecting ourselves.

 As we all know, there's no cure for the common cold.
 And while getting an annual flu vaccine protects against a few strains of the influenza, it doesn't protect you from them all.
 A few simple steps can help make the difference between a houseful of sniffling sniffersons and a healthy home during cold and flu season.